Developing an Interest Group

-NASP members who are interested in an area not addressed through existing Interest Groups may initiate the process for a new Interest Group (IG) by contacting the IG Chair and reviewing the Procedures for NASP Interest Groups that follow.
+NASP members who are interested in an area not addressed through existing Interest Groups may initiate the process for a new Interest Group (IG) by contacting the IG subcommittee chair and reviewing the Procedures for NASP Interest Groups that follow.

 Purpose and Structure

 NASP Interest Groups provide an opportunity for NASP members to come together around an area of common interest to the benefit of the participants and the broader NASP membership.

 The Interest Group (IG) subcommittee chair oversees the formation and function of the various interest groups in the Association.
 Each interest group has an Interest Group Coordinator(s) who manages the activities of the individual interest group they represent.

 Interest Group Coordinators are assigned or elected by procedures in the charter or otherwise developed by the interest group.
 All participants in NASP Interest Groups shall be NASP members.
 The President, with the approval of the Executive Council, appoints the Interest Group subcommittee chair, who must also be a NASP member.
 It is the IG subcommittee chair's responsibility to oversee the budgets, operations, and reporting of all the individual interest groups.

 Reimbursement for costs associated with IG activities may be submitted for consideration as part of the association's budget process.
 The IG subcommittee chair will solicit budget requests from IG Coordinators and submit a consolidated budget for consideration as part of the budget process.

 Interest groups (IGs) may interact with NASP committees/workgroups around specific issues of common interest.
 Individual IGs may interact with NASP members in a variety of ways, including IG meetings at the NASP Convention and through the NASP Communities, the NASP website, and articles in Communiqué.